helgeerbe/ml_heating/README.md

 -   **Prediction Smoothing:** Smooths the model's predictions over time to prevent rapid, inefficient fluctuations in the heating system.
 -   **Smart Rounding:** Intelligently chooses between rounding up or down by predicting which integer temperature will result in an indoor temperature closer to the target.
 -   **Confidence-Based Fallback:** The model assesses its own confidence in a prediction.
 If the confidence is low, it safely falls back to a traditional, reliable heating curve calculation.
+-   **Fireplace Mode:** When a fireplace or other significant secondary heat source is active, the model can be configured to use a different temperature sensor (e.g., the average of other rooms) for learning and prediction.
+This prevents the model from incorrectly learning that the main heating system is more powerful than it is.
 -   **Feature Importance:** Logs which factors (features) are most influential in the model's decisions, providing insight into what the model is learning.
 -   **Systemd Service:** Can be run as a background service for continuous, unattended operation.